dgbrown/flappy-egg/README.md

 # flappy-egg
-A flappy bird inspired game, build it unity.
-You're are an egg, don't get cooked!
+A flappy bird inspired game, built in Unity.
+You're an egg, don't get cooked!